tbogdala/woolydart/README.md

 ### TODO

-* Reenable some advanced sampling features again like grammar and logit biases.
+* Reenable some advanced sampling features again like logit biases.
+* Missing calls to just tokenize text and to pull embeddings out from text.
+* Maybe a dynamic LoRA layer, trained every time enough tokens fill up the context space, approx.